 Our Farm to Fork Initiative has a goal of connecting rural communities together so that the food cycle, from farm and garden to those in need, will flow with ease.

 In this initiative we encourage Farmers Markets, purchase of locally grown foods, vegetables and other locally produced products.
 We are currently active members of the Kendall County Food Council, the Bandera County Food Council and the Frio County Food Council.
-Multiple community agencies such as schools, churches, nonprofits, county agencies, health agencies, grocery chains, county and city officials local farmers, ranchers, community gardens, back yard gardeners and other interested citizens come together within these councils to evaluate the needs of those in poverty and crisis and to figure our an efficient system that will bring food to them.
+Multiple community agencies such as schools, churches, nonprofits, county agencies, health agencies, grocery chains, county and city officials local farmers, ranchers, community gardens, back yard gardeners and other interested citizens come together within these councils to evaluate the needs of the community and how to bring locally grown products to them.

 Alamo RCD is proud to be a part of these groups!
 We provide information on the status of farm and ranch productivity, connect farmers and ranchers to programs that will uplift their productivity and sustainability, make community connections, provide online and workshop training and make online and internet communications easier for all involved.